 If others’ negativity creates a lot of pressure for you, consider the impact of other people’s toxic behaviors on you and your child.

-If your spouse disagrees or has a different point of view on parenting issues, check out What To Do When Husband And Wife Have Different Parenting Styles and consider getting family therapy.
+If your spouse disagrees or has a different point of view on parenting issues, consider getting family therapy.

 Making a conscious effort to parent differently is aspirational, but it’s natural to feel daunted by the responsibility involved.

-Embracing a new parenting style will be challenging, but with determination and support, you can positively impact your child’s life.
+Embracing a new parenting style will be challenging, but you can positively impact your child’s life with determination and support.

 If you have difficulty adopting alternative parenting strategies on your own or need more support, It’s best to seek help from a clinical psychologist or other mental health professionals.

-There are no perfect parents, but plenty of ways to be a good parent.
+There are no perfect parents, but there are plenty of ways to be a good parent.